KELSEY SCHOOL DIVISION SPECIAL PROGRAMS

 ALTERNATIVE SITE PROGRAMS

-Mary Duncan School houses an alternative school and Kelsey Learning Centre.
-While each serves a distinct student client group, there is a cooperative focus on student success and progress towards a high school diploma.
+Mary Duncan School houses an alternative school serving students at middle school and high school levels.
+The Kelsey Learning Centre has been relocated to University College of the North.
+Each serves a distinct student client group with a focus on student success and progress towards a high school diploma.
 Community support services complement those available from the school division.
 All programs use a blend of flexible course loads and time limits to assist course completion, while meeting the provincial requirements for course objectives.